-- Send the completed Letter and Form to RJF, who will submit your Preauthorization Form by secure electronic dropbox to the VA Department of Education (DOE) for approval of your tax credits.
+- Send the completed form to RJF, who will submit your Preauthorization Form by secure electronic dropbox to the VA Department of Education (DOE) for approval of your tax credits.

-- Within 30 days, the DOE will send you a Preauthorization Notice indicating your tax credits have been approved.
+- We will then provide a Preauthorization Notice indicating your tax credits have been approved.